Surface heating steers planetary-scale ocean circulation: Models and Methods

-The isopycnal outcropping method captures the baroclinic component of gyres, and is used in all flux-forced simulations to compare the gyre strength.
+The isopycnal outcropping method captures the baroclinic component (or the gravest surface modes, as stated by \citet{Lacasce2020}) of gyres, and is used in all flux-forced simulations to compare the gyre strength.
 However, it suffers from two limitations: \begin{enumerate} \item Surface buoyancy perturbations could restructure the ocean's stratification, which may alter the isopycnal regime occupied by the gyres.
 These changes are not well-represented in the isopycnal outcropping method, since the method integrates the entire circulation from the surface to $\sigma_{\max} = 1035.8\;\mathrm{kg}\,\mathrm{m}^{-3}$.
 We use a deep isopycnal for $\sigma_{\max}$ to ensure we fully capture the subtropical gyres.
 In doing so, we may record a portion of abyssal circulation, which is usually much weaker than near-surface circulation.
 Thus, this method characterizes the subtropical gyre strength. \item Computing the streamfunction requires that the flow is divergence-free, which is not guaranteed due to the possibility of a net transport across the $\sigma_{\max}$ isopycnal.
-However, in the ocean's interior, flow across isopycnals is much more restricted compared to flow along isopycnals \citep[see, e.g.,][]{Abernathey-etal-2020-oceanmixing} and, therefore, our streamfunction calculations are correct to leading order. \end{enumerate}
+However, in the ocean's interior, flow across isopycnals is weak compared with flow along isopycnals \citep[see, e.g.,][]{Abernathey-etal-2020-oceanmixing} and, therefore, our streamfunction calculations are correct to leading order. \end{enumerate}